-Most systems will use the ADS1212/13 in the Slave Mode.
+Most systems will use the ADS1210/11 in the Slave Mode.
 This mode allows multiple instructions to be issued per conversion period as well as allowing the main controller to set the serial clock frequency and pace the serial data transfer.
-The ADS1212/13 is in the Slave Mode when the MODE input is LOW.
+The ADS1210/11 is in the Slave Mode when the MODE input is LOW.

 There are several important items regarding the serial clock for this mode of operation.
-The maximum serial clock frequency cannot exceed the ADS1212/13 $X{\rm IN}$ frequency divided by 10 (see Figure 15 in the Timing section).
+The maximum serial clock frequency cannot exceed the ADS1210/11 $X{\rm IN}$ frequency divided by 5 (see Figure 15 in the Timing section).

-As with the Master Mode of operation, when using SDIO as edge of the last serial clock cycle of the instruction byte, the SDIO pin will begin its transition from input to output.
-Between six and eight $X{\rm IN}$ cycles after this falling edge, the SDIO pin will become an output.
+When using SDIO as the serial output, the falling edge of the last serial clock cycle of the instruction byte will cause the SDIO pin to begin its transition from input to output.
+Between three and four $X{\rm IN}$ cycles after this falling edge, the SDIO pin will become an output.
 This transition may be too fast for some microcontrollers and digital signal processors.